 F.A.Q'sMost Common Questions

-Dermaplaning is a non-invasive, simple, and safe skin rejuvenation treatment which exfoliates the epidermis while removing dead skin cells and finevellus hair (peach fuzz), leaving the skin immediately smooth, supple and vibrant.
+Dermaplaning is a non-invasive, simple, and safe skin rejuvenation treatment which exfoliates the epidermis while removing dead skin cells, white heads, coarse and finevellus hair (peach fuzz), leaving the skin immediately smooth and fresh.
 Dermaplaning is a quick procedure with very few to no adverse effects.
 Using a scalpel and a delicate touch, the technician simply abrades the surface of the skin using light feather strokes.

 Who is dermaplaning recommended for?

 Everyone!
 Especially clients who are pregnant or nursing who want a deep exfoliation, but are not allowed to use peeling agents on their skin because of the risk that the chemicals will be absorbed into the bloodstream, and may be transferred to the baby.
 It is also a first choice for clients who have excess vellus hair on the skin.
 This often causes buildup of dirt and oils in the follicles, so removing the hair gives the client healthier looking skin.

 Will this make my vellus hair grow back thicker?

 It is merely an old wife’s tale, if the hair is superficial vellus hair, it will grow back at the same rate and texture as before the treatment.

 What is the benefit of adding dermaplaning to other services such as peels and facials?

 Hyperkeratosis is a buildup of dead skin cells on the skin’s surface.
 By removing this initial layer with dermaplaning, the procedure to follow (chemical peel or a facial) can penetrate deeper into the dermis resulting in a more effective treatment.
 The conjunction of dermaplaning and a chemical peel or facial leaves the skin deeply refreshed and rejuvenated.
 Together they promote new skin growth and target problems such as aging, sun spots, and environmental damage.